maxmelnick/maxmelnick.github.io/_posts/2016-07-13-metis-experience.md

 I feel like I would be remiss to talk about a typical day without mentioning the main class method of communication: [Slack](https://slack.com/).
 The instructors and support staff mainly used Slack to communicate important announcements.
 We used it for more things than I can remember, but included sharing #resources, #pairprogramming, upcoming #events, and discussing #random nonsense.
 Overall, it was my first full-time experience using Slack.
 Compared to regular email, I really enjoyed the cohesiveness (e.g., easier to upload and find shared documents in one place), user-friendliness, and fun-factor (e.g., [Giphy plugin](http://giphy.com/posts/slack-adds-giphy-to-every-chatroom-wut)).

 What I listed above is a typical day, but the class structure was very flexible which I really appreciated.
 Sometimes I would go to the gym in the afternoon but come in earlier or stay later to make up the work.
-Not only did I do some of my best thinking during that break time at the gym, it was also nice to avoid the NYC gym crowds that hit after work :wink:.
+Not only did I do some of my best thinking during that break time at the gym, it was also nice to avoid the NYC gym crowds that hit after work.

 One thing I was wondering before coming to Metis was what the workload is like outside of the 9 am - 6 pm class schedule.
 In talking to people from the prior cohort, it sounded like only a few people stayed much later than 6 pm every day.
 However, in our cohort there was usually a good group of people that stayed until at least 7:30 - 8 pm and sometimes even later.
 I know some people also came in on weekends to catch up on work.
 From my perspective, I did a good amount of work outside of class.